Eric-qi/RDO-PTQ/README.md

-## Reference
+## Citation

-If you find this repo useful for your research, please consider citing the paper:
+If you use this project, please considering citing the relevant original publications for the models and datasets, and citing the paper as:

 	@article{shi2022rate,
 	title={Rate-Distortion Optimized Post-Training Quantization for Learned Image Compression},